 Lisbon is located where the Tagus River flows into the Atlantic Ocean, so the sea breeze offers some relief during the warm summers, with temperatures averaging right around 80 degrees Fahrenheit, while winters stay mild in the high 50s to mid 60s.
 During spring and fall, when comfortable temperatures hover in the 60s and 70s Fahrenheit, is a great time to book one of Lisbon’s holiday apartments.
 While there is rain from October to February, Lisbon proudly boasts 290 sunny days a year.
 As an urban center, locals tend to dress casually with a sense of city chicness — but if you plan to walk, make comfortable footwear the priority so you can navigate the uneven cobblestone streets around the hilly city.

-What are the top things to do in Lisbon?
+Top things to do in Lisbon

 Praça do Comércio